happypeter/LGCB/book/c_function.md

         printf("hello");
     }

-Quess what is the declaration? it is just this line:
+Now what is the declaration? it is just this line:

     say_hello_twice();